Charitha-Prabashwara/Web-Notice-Board/README.md

 Table structure.

 1. user table.
+The User Table is responsible for storing user-related information.
+It contains a unique identifier for each user, an individual's full name, their email address.
+This table is essential for managing user authentication and maintaining their core profile details.

 id(PRIMARY KEY / AUTOINCREMENT) | fullName(VARCHAR) | firsttName(VARCHAR) | lastName(VARCHAR) | email(VARCHAR) | password(VARCHAR)
 --- | --- | --- | --- | --- | --- |

 2. news table.
+The News Table is designed to manage news articles.
+It holds an identifier for each article, along with its title, subtitle, and main content.
+Additionally, a timestamp is recorded to indicate when the article was created.
+The user_id field establishes a connection with the User Table, linking each news article to the user who authored it.
+This table facilitates the organization and retrieval of news content for users.

 id(PRIMARY KEY / AUTOINCREMENT) | title(VARCHAR) | subtitle(VARCHAR) | content(VARCHAR) | timestamp(timestamp) | user_id(FORIEGN KEY)
 --- | --- | --- | --- | --- | --- |

 3. notice table.

-id(PRIMARY KEY / AUTOINCREMENT) | title(VARCHAR) | subtitle(VARCHAR) | content(VARCHAR) | timestamp(timestamp) | user_id(FORIEGN KEY)
+The Notice Table is focused on handling notices or announcements.
+It stores a unique identifier for each notice, its title, subtitle, and detailed content.
+The timestamp indicates when the notice was issued.
+The user_id field connects to the User Table, associating each notice with the user responsible for its creation.
+This table serves as a repository for important messages or updates intended for users. id(PRIMARY KEY / AUTOINCREMENT) | title(VARCHAR) | subtitle(VARCHAR) | content(VARCHAR) | timestamp(timestamp) | user_id(FORIEGN KEY)
 --- | --- | --- | --- | --- | --- |

+These tables collectively enable the efficient management of users, news articles, and notices, enhancing the functionality of the associated system or application.